 Taste the flavors of Galway, the European Capital of Culture for 2020

 As the European Capital of Culture for 2020, Galway is full of incredible experiences, events, and creativity this year.
-Known to be the star of the country’s culinary offerings, it has also been named a top foodie destination for 2020 and was given Ireland’s first European Region of Gastronomy Award in 2018 in recognition of its growing foodie scene.
+It has been named a top foodie destination for 2020 and was given Ireland’s first European Region of Gastronomy Award in 2018 in recognition of its growing foodie scene.

-Galway’s most famous food asset is oysters, so don’t miss the Galway Oyster Festival in September, the oldest ongoing oyster festival in the world.
-Travelers should note the unique Irish food available for sample (a must) like Irish stew, soda bread, shellfish, colcannon and champ, boiled bacon and cabbage, boxty, black and white pudding, barmbrack, coddle and so much more.
+Galway’s most famous food asset is oysters.
+Don’t miss the Galway Oyster Festival in September, the oldest ongoing oyster festival in the world.
+They have unique Irish food available for sample, like Irish stew, soda bread, shellfish, colcannon and champ, boiled bacon and cabbage, boxty, black and white pudding, barmbrack, coddle and so much more.

 It’s impossible to think about the Emerald Isle without picturing a pint of Guinness.
 The dry, hearty – and legendary – Irish stout is a staple of this country, originating in Dublin.
 It dates all the way back to 1759 and is now widely recognized as one of the world’s most successful beer brands.

-With barley, roast malt extract, hops and brewer’s yeast, this dark beer is a strong one but is an absolute must on your list of things to try on Contiki’s 8-day Ireland journey.
+With barley, roast malt extract, hops and brewer’s yeast, this dark beer is a strong one.
+But, it’s an absolute must on your list of things to try on Contiki’s 8-day Ireland journey.
 Make a day of it and head to the Guinness Factory, where you’ll learn to pour the perfect pint of Guinness and savor your Irish stout from the Gravity Bar, with 360° views over the historic city.

 Whether you visit the Temple Bar Pub or opt to try a different spot in the neighborhood, you’re guaranteed lively nightlife, classic pub fare and a whale of a time bonding in Dublin with your new Contiki family!